fsi-hack4autism/ms-fsi-hackathon-padtservices-team/README.md

    Intial focus was to get a basic model set up to answer, the question Other key feature selection tasks:
    * [x] aggregating duration/time period to a singular numeric value
-   * [x] replacing nan values with mean for continuous varible/featues like
+   * [x] replacing nan values with mean for continuous varible/featues like lag
    * [x] replace nan value with 0 or 1 ( discrete values) for dsicrete varaibles
    * [x] aggregations along trialIdx, sessionIdx, to simplify initial analysis.
    * [x] one hot encoding for calssification if not already present